MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/respond-machine-alerts-windows-defender-advanced-threat-protection.md

 The machine timeline will include a new event, reflecting that a scan action was submitted on the machine as well as an event when a scan has completed.
 Windows Defender AV alerts will reflect any detections that surfaced during the scan.

 ## Check activity details in Action center
 The **Action center** provides information on actions that were taken on a machine or file.
+You’ll be able to view the following details:

+- Investigation package collection
+- Antivirus scan
+- App restriction
+- Machine isolation

-You’ll be able to view if a machine was isolated and if an investigation package is available from a machine.
-All related details are also shown, for example, submission time, submitting user, and if the action succeeded or failed.
+All other related details are also shown, for example, submission time, submitting user, and if the action succeeded or failed.

 ![Image of action center with information](images/atp-action-center-with-info.png)